ten-protocol/ten-test/README.md

 ```
 ├── README.md            # Readme
 ├── .default.properties  # Default properties file detailing connection and keys required for running
-├── pysysproject.xml     # The pysys project file
+├── pysysproject.xml     # The pysys project file detailing configuration options
+├── get_artifacts.sh     # Build script to build artifacts from go-obscuro required for running Obscuro tests
 ├── admin                # Used for administering Obscuro testnet
-├── artifacts            # Artifacts used during test execution (e.g. Obscuro wallet extension)
+├── artifacts            # Directory to store artifacts for running Obscuro tests
-├── src                  # The project source root for test execution
+├── src                  # The source root for all test code
-│    └── python          # Python source code as extension to pysys for ethereum interaction
+│    └── python          # The python source root for pysys extensions
-├── tests                # The project test root for all tests
+├── tests                # The test root for all tests
 │    ├── generic         # Network agnostic tests
 │    └── obscuro         # Obscuro specific tests
 └── utils                # The project utils root for utilities used by the tests
      ├── contracts       # A library of smart contracts
-     └── docker          # Used to build and run a linux docker container to run the tests
+     └── docker          # Docker configuration and build files
 ```

 The [.default.properties](./.default.properties) file contains properties for running the tests that are common to any